 Food elimination is a recognized scientific method in food immunogen diagnosis.
 Given the ubiquitous presence of HFCS in the food supply, elimination is difficult to achieve.

 Fructose Malabsorption is believed to be at the root of Fructositis disease.
 Scientific research available to date indicates that 30% or higher of “healthy” adults are fructose malabsorbers, but scant research has been done in children.
 What research is available suggests children are at significantly greater risk of being fructose malabsorbers, with rates in children as high as 44% or higher..

 Research regarding the difference in intestinal transport routes taken by fructose when consumed in equal amounts to glucose versus excess free fructose as occurs with HFCS offers a link to how fructose malabsorption and fructositis disease may be related.
-Findings by researchers that GLUT2 is the co-transporter of equal amounts of glucose and fructose, whereas GLUT5 is the transporter of excess "free" fructose (as exists in HFCS) is significant because it provides a possible explanation and mechanism as to why consumption of high fructose [and HFCS] elicit symptoms of fructose malabsorption and fructositis disease whereas consumption of sucrose [regular sugar] does not.
+Findings by researchers that GLUT2 is the co-transporter of equal amounts of glucose and fructose, whereas GLUT5 is the transporter of excess "free" fructose (as occurs in HFCS and apple juice) is significant because it provides a possible explanation and mechanism as to why consumption of EFF and HFCS elicit symptoms of fructose malabsorption and fructositis disease whereas consumption of sucrose [regular sugar] does not.
 While GLUT5 deficiencies may contribute to fructose malabsorption and possibly fructositis disease, the exact mechanisms of both remain unknown.

 Given the high rates of fructose malabsorption, and the lack of information available on HFCS immunogenicity, research into fructositis disease is long overdue.